jainnielyn/100-days-of-code/r3-log.md

 Continued with the tutorial series, this method is more straightforward and easier to understand.
 He explains well.
 A new concept to grasp is bytes and encoding/decoding.
 I am up to the chatroom server bit, significantly more complex than the previous examples.

+Re-watched the server portion again, and I understand it more now.
+Was studying the client portion, but could use more clarity.

 ### R1D8

+Trying to understand how the server and client fit together.
+Testing the code on my own.

 ### R1D9